• Skip to primary navigation

 • Old-fashioned rolled oats: Be sure to use gluten-free old-fashioned oats if needed.
 I purchase organic when possible.

 • Peanut butter: I use creamy and natural.
 You could also try substituting the peanut butter with other nut butter or seed butter.
-(I have not tested this however.)
+(I haven't tested this however.)

 • Almond flour: Most often I use Bob's Red Mill super-fine almond flour.
 Either blanched or un-blanched will work depending on what's available or what you have on hand.
-The almond flour gives the granola an extra-rich and buttery texture - so tasty!
+The almond flour gives the granola an extra-rich and buttery texture.
+(So good!)

 • Pure maple syrup: This works great as a natural sweetener.
 Plus it adds delicious maple flavor to the granola.